Homepolish/gigalixir-buildpack-datadog/README.md

 Gigalixir buildpacks cannot be used with Docker images.
 To build a Docker image with Datadog, reference the [Datadog Agent docker files][12].

-It is not possible to send logs from Gigalixir to Datadog using this buildpack.

 ## Contributing

 [See the contributing documentation to learn how to open an issue or PR to the gigalixir-buildpack-datadog repository][13]

 ## History

-This has been ported from the [DataDog heroku-buildpack-datadog project][17].
+This has been ported from the [DataDog heroku-buildpack-datadog project][16].
 It has been adapted for the Gigalixir platform.

 Earlier versions of this project were forked from the [miketheman heroku-buildpack-datadog project][14].
 It was largely rewritten for Datadog's Agent version 6.
 Changes and more information can be found in the [changelog][15].